 Kinsta doesn’t offer domain registration service.
 Meaning that you need to connect your domain manually.
-You can refer to this page to connect your domain with Kinsta.
+We have a separate article covering how to add your domain to Kinsta.

 As a premium WordPress hosting service, Kinsta offers features designed to make your website load faster.
 Let’s start this section by covering the control panel.

 — Streamlined Control Panel (with Handy Tools)